-The bright green leaves of Brazilian waterweed are strap-shaped, slightly serrated and about 1/4 inch wide and 1 inch long.
+The bright green leaves of Brazilian waterweed are strap-shaped and slightly serrated.
+They are about 1/4 inch wide and 1 inch long.
 The plant produces small white flowers twice a year, first in late spring and again in the fall.
-It will grow until it reaches the surface, where it will then form a dense mat.
+It will grow until it reaches the water's surface, where it will then form a dense mat.
 It can cover hundreds of acres until the plants die back in the fall.

 Because all of the Brazilian waterweed plants in the United States are male, no female flowers or seeds are produced.
 Instead, the plant reproduces through the spread of plant fragments.
-In order to sprout new branches, a plant fragment must have a “double node” along its stem; if the “double node” is absent, it will not grow into a new plant.
-Brazilian waterweed experiences two major growth periods each year, when water temperatures hover around 50 degrees Fahrenheit during the spring and fall.
-The plant also experiences rapid growth during times of drought and stunted growth during times of heavy precipitation.
-Winter and summer mark die-back seasons, during which time the plants lose significant biomass.
+In order to sprout new branches, a plant fragment must have a “double node” along its stem.
+If the “double node” is absent, it will not grow into a new plant.